What is a Power of Attorney?

 We also offer discounts to staff members of the University of Edinburgh and Falkirk Council – please contact us for details or consult your staff discount scheme handbook.

-If you have any questions about Powers of Attorney in Scotland or about our charges please call Quill Legal today or complete our online contact form.
+If you have any questions about Powers of Attorney in Scotland or about our fees please call Quill Legal today or complete our online contact form.